 People lift weights for various reasons.
-Some lift weights to build strength and endurance, improve their health, while others just want to look good.
+Some people lift weights to build strength and endurance, improve their health, while others just want to look good.
 Whatever the reason, the health benefits of this exercise are just overwhelming.
 There are two basic types of weight lifting that produce different results.
 These principles become important for individuals who are training for certain sports.
 Exercisers who want to develop strength may train with heavy weights with fewer repetitions.
 On the other hand, individuals who want to develop muscle endurance may use light weights and more repetitions.
 Whatever the effect, heavy and light weight training may bring health benefits to anyone who engages in it.

 Medical studies show that light weight training may reduce the development of osteoporosis, an ailment that may cause brittle bones.
 This is possible because strength training may increase bone mass and decrease the possibility of osteoporosis.
 Lifting weights may also improve one’s balance and range of motion, help prevent exercise-related injuries, and help lose weight and keep them off.